goru001/bigheart/README.md

 Also, if you see any bug on the website or wish to collaborate in coding, you are welcome to contribute.
 Just send an Email to giganticgemmic@gmail.com or akashattri.chd@gmail.com.

+PS : Our most important functionality that we haven't implemented yet, is to build an anonymous chat application.
+If you can contribute in that, we would love to have you with us!